volkovro/volkovro/README.md

  🌱 Projects planned for this year :

-  * Right now I'm doing nothing :/
+  * Currently I'm doing nothing :/

   🔫 Projects for fun that are not worth paying attention to :